About

 This is an AI-Infused Space

-I believe it is important to be transparent about how this work is made, not to diminish it, but to deepen your understanding of what you are engaging with.
-The tension between human and machine, between intuition and code, and between presence and simulation is the point.
+I want to be clear about the process, not to lessen the work, but to open it up.
+The tension between human and machine, between intuition and algorithm, between presence and simulation, is what drives this project.

-This project is not just about what you see; it is about how you see.
-As you scroll, you step into an experiment that challenges the boundaries between image and intention, face and frame.
+It is not only about what you see.
+It is about how you see.
+As you move through these images and words, you step into an experiment that asks you to look again, to question, and to find your own ground between face and frame.